-Clearly, mankind has come a long way, and we go back an equal distance.
-This is what genealogy charts aim for, but like Zeno’s Arrow never hit their mark.
+Clearly, humankind has come a long way, but we go back an even further distance.
+This is what genealogy charts aim for but, like Zeno’s Arrow, they never hit their mark.

-It’s not only the elusive nature of Deep Time for our limited cognitive quiver that is at work here, there is also what I think of as the Adam and Eve Problem.
+It’s not only the elusive nature of Deep Time for our limited cognitive quiver that is at work here, the quiver that struggles with evolution, there is also what I think of as the Adam and Eve Problem.

 Even if you’re an addled Creationist, the thought must have crossed your mind about the first parents…after all, Eve was cloned from Adam’s rib – they share DNA, virtually all of it.
 In fact, I bet if you googled it, you’d find a website with a URL: Incestrydotcom (…actually, I just did and suggest you don’t try it, it’s creepy).

-In any event, Creationist are spared since they don’t believe in DNA, but for the rest of us it’s probably best to trim off the upper branches of the Tree of Life (see Ruminations… 35 for more on Ancestry.com).
+In any event, Creationist are spared since they don’t believe in DNA, but for the rest of us it’s probably best to simply trim off the upper branches of their Tree of Life and get on with it (see Ruminations… 35 for more on Ancestry.com).

 In the words of The Door-Man’s bemused narrator: